gregfagan/blog/xr-remote-display/README.md

 One benefit of using web technologies is rapid iteration times.
-From the early days of "live reload" to modern state-preserving "hot module replacement," it's long been the norm to modify a web page or app while it's running and quickly see the results.
+From the early days of "live reload" to modern state-preserving "hot module replacement," it's long been the norm to modify a web page or app while it's running see the results more or less instantly.
 These tools offer a solution to one of the pain points of XR development, where the iteration cycle is usually slowed by having to code outside of your immersive experience, often with the headset removed, requiring cumbersome donning and doffing for every tweak.

 If you're iterating on non-interactive parts of the experience, like graphics or audio, then you can work against a flat projection of the scene, maybe using the